 Losing her home was the best thing that could happen to Elora.
 She was brought in by someone who claimed she had been abandoned in their care.
 They called her "bitch."
 She was abused and neglected.
 Elora came in only weighing less than 30 pounds.
 She was stained and soaked with urine, and had a harness on that was too tight.
 It was somehow wrapped around her back legs and had to be cut off.
 As if this was not enough, she had been attacked by other dogs on the property and was covered in wounds and scars :-(

 Weight: 40-50 lbs

 While Elora was in really bad shape upon arrival at the city shelter, she has since fully recovered from her ordeal, both mentally and physically.
-She is healthy and ready for adoption.
+She is healthy, happy and ready for adoption.

 The cutest little fox!
 She's rather small, compact, muscular and athletic.
 Her funny ears are to die for.

 IMPORTANT: Elora was very focused on the treat during our photoshoot.
 Her attentive expression makes her looks way more serious than she is. 🤦 In reality, Lolo is a fun-loving goofball.
 In person, you can see the smile in her eyes and her joyful nature shines through.